- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Without further ado, here are all of the top ghost tours in Boston that you won’t want to miss out on.

 Ghost Tours in Boston

 First up is one of the most fun ghost tours in Boston – a trolley tour!
 This is a reasonably affordable tour for how fun it is.
 Plus, it has an average rating of 4.5 stars out of five with around 500 reviews – it’s a trusted tour.

 The Boston Ghosts & Gravestones Night-Time Trolley Tour is about two hours long.
 Instead of it being a sightseeing tour, it’s more of a frightseeing tour!
 Your guide is dressed up as a gravedigger from the seventeenth century, which only adds to the fun.

 Read Next: Spookiest Ghost Tours in New England

 Are pubs more your thing?
 Then this Haunted Boston Ghost and Pub Walking Tour is definitely the tour for you!
 It’s just under three hours long, making it one of the longer ghost tours in Boston on this list.

 Along the way, you’ll have a tour guide dressed up in a fun costume who will tell you the haunted tales of Boston that you didn’t know existed.
 Some places you’ll stop by including the Granary Burying Ground and King’s Chapel!
 This is a nighttime tour, so make sure you dress appropriately.

 Next up is a classic Boston ghost tour which will help you discover all of Boston’s haunts with your own personal tour guide.
-For $25 a person, this one is an absolute great deal for an hour and a half tour.
+This one is an absolute great deal for an hour and a half tour.